 These are needed as patients on opioids chronically quickly accustomed to their dose.
 Patients who take opioids often need increasingly higher doses of opioids to provide the same levels of pain relief.

 Fentanyl, one of the most common synthetic opioids, was initially approved for patients with chronic or terminal illnesses for whom morphine or other opioids no longer worked.
-Fentanyl has been estimated at 80-100x more potent than morphine.

 This provides much needed relief for cancer patients in the hospital.
 But it has also driven much of the opioid crisis given its high potency.
-The NIH has estimated that fentanyl is one of the leading drivers of drug overdose deaths in the United States.

 The Newest Synthetic Opioids